 In recent years, however, an increasing amount of Nepalese, Bangladeshi, and Tibetan immigrants have created a surge of Himalayan cuisine.
 A unique cross between Indian and Chinese elements, a visit to a place like Little Tibet (72-19 Roosevelt Avenue) is sure to expand your palate.
 Be sure to try momos, the signature Himalayan dumpling.

 But food is only the beginning of the cultural immersion of Jackson Heights.
-The neighborhood is full of plenty of speciality shops.
+The neighborhood is full of plenty of specialty shops.
 Talk a walk down 74th Street for the full Little India experience.
 The colorful and expansive Butala Emporium (37-46 74th Street) truly transports you to the other side of the world.

 Little Colombia and Other Latin American Cuisine